A User’s Guide to NYPL for DIY Designers and Artisans

 Identify What You Need

-NYPL now has one searchable catalog online with two types of materials.
+NYPL now has one searchable catalog with two types of materials.

 —Research Library holdings.
 Each item’s record will list which NYPL location holds that item.
 Some items you find in the catalog do not circulate, so in order to use certain items you must go to that specific item’s location.
 There are four major Research Library locations: Black Culture; Humanities & Social Sciences; Performing Arts; and Science, Industry & Business.